 Minimum viable product (MVP), as defined by Eric Ries, is a learning vehicle.
 It permits you to test a thought by exposing an early version of your product to the target customers to gather the relevant data, and to learn from it.
 It is that version of a new product which permits you to collect the maximum amount of validated learning about customers with the least effort.
 It helps entrepreneurs to begin moving towards learning as fast as it could be possible.
 An alternative to the traditional product development, which usually involves a long, attentive incubation period and strives for product perfection, the objective of the MVP is progressively moving toward learning, not end it.

-Many of successful start-ups implement diverse MVP technique in their business.Y-Combinator and Techstars both use comparable modules and companies which came out of the incubators are like Drop box and Airbnb by using this methodology.
+Many of successful MVP Development Company implement diverse MVP technique in their business.Y-Combinator and Techstars both use comparable modules and companies which came out of the incubators are like Drop box and Airbnb by using this methodology.

 How it helps Start-up